HalitU/itucsdb1621/docs/developer/member5.rst

        return render_template('message.html', message = "Message has been deleted.")

 This function deletes the message, sender and the reciever information from the messages, receivers and senders table with given message id.
+   * The function connects to the database.
    * Creates a cursor.
    * Delete from messages, senders and receivers table.
-   * Executes an SQL select to check the user is registered before.
+   * Commits the changes to the database.
-   * If user is in the database, it gets the password and checks it.
-   * Makes session changes.
 If the function runs properly, rendered template message.html is returned with the information of result of action.

 .. code-block:: python